-Based on the results of the informational workshop described in Section II., prepare a Preliminary DSAP shall be prepared.
-At a minimum, this plan shall consist of the following elements:

-- 1. Statement of the community goals and objectives to be accomplished by the DSAP. - 2.
-DSAP exhibits including: - g.
-A detailed land use plan indicating the distribution, extent and location of future land uses, including the proposed - locations for transportation facilities (auto, transit, bike, pedestrian), major community services (water and wastewater plants, fire and police substations, government buildings), neighborhood school(s), parks and any conservation areas. - h.
-A detailed public facilities plan identifying regionally significant public facilities, including public facilities outside the jurisdiction of Escambia County, anticipated impacts of future land uses on these facilities and required improvements consistent with Chapter 9J-2, Florida Administrative Code.
-In addition, this plan shall include the following components: - i.
-A transportation analysis consistent with Chapter 9J- 2, indicating the general location of all arterial and collector roadways necessary to serve the DSAP, their right-of-way width, and design cross section.
-It should also address the proposed location of transit routes and the manner in which they can be integrated into the regional transportation system.
-The general location of all bikeways and pedestrian paths should demonstrate access to all schools, commercial and civic areas from any point in the DSAP.
-The transportation analysis should be accompanied by a report demonstrating the impact on transportation facilities and documenting the timing and estimated cost for transportation improvements required by development of the DSAP.
-Prior to initiation of any transportation analysis, the County shall consult with the Florida Department of Transportation (FDOT) regarding the analysis methodology in regards to impacts to the Florida Intrastate Highway System (FIHS).
-Each DSAP shall analyze the cumulative traffic impact of all previously approved DSAPs on the area road network, including the FIHS.
-Prior to approval of any DSAP, the Florida DOT shall have the opportunity to comment on the traffic analysis in regards to impacts to any State roads.
+1 nstitute notice to all affected parties.
+Comments from the public must be 2 do cumented and included in a report to Escambia County.
+3 Burlinda and BOAD 4 III.
+Preliminary DSAP.
+5 Based on the results of the informational workshop described in Section 6 II., prepare a Preliminary DSAP shall be prepared.
+At a minimum, this plan 7 shall consist of the following elements: 8 9 Statement of the community goals and objectives to be 10 accomplished by the DSAP.
+11 12 2.
+DSAP exhibits including: 13 14 a.
+A detailed land use plan indicating the distribution, extent 15 and location of future land uses, including the proposed 16 locations for transportation facilities (auto, transit, bike, 17 pedestrian), major community services (water and 18 wastewater plants, fire and police substations, 19 government buildings), neighborhood school(s), parks and 20 any conservation areas.
+21 22 b.
+A detailed public facilities plan identifying regionally 23 significant public facilities, including public facilities outside 24 the jurisdiction of Escambia County, anticipated impacts of 25 future land uses on these facilities and required 26 improvements consistent with Chapter 9J-2, Florida 27 Administrative Code.
+In addition, this plan shall include the 28 following components: 29 30 i.
+A transportation analysis consistent with Chapter 9J- 31 2, indicating the general location of all arterial and 32 collector roadways necessary to serve the DSAP, 33 their right-of-way width, and design cross section.
+It 34 should also address the proposed location of transit 35 routes and the manner in which they can be 36 integrated into the regional transportation system.
+The 37 general location of all bikeways and pedestrian paths 38 should demonstrate access to all schools, commercial 39 and civic areas from any point in the DSAP.
+The 40 transportation analysis should be accompanied by a 41 report demonstrating the impact on transportation 42 facilities and documenting the timing and estimated 43 cost for transportation improvements required by 44 development of the DSAP.
+Prior to initiation of any 45 transportation analysis, the County shall consult with 46 the Florida Department of Transportation (FDOT) 47 regarding the analysis methodology in regards to